Most Popular Angular Component Libraries

 Usage of PrimeNG:

-1. Create new project “angular-material-examples” using below command
+1. Create a new project “angular-material-examples” using command below:

 ng new angular-primeng-examples